 Wow, this could have been so stunning on Sophia Bush... if only she had all-brown hair.
 I love the curls pinned over to one side, and I love the matte skin with the burgundy-red lips and smoky-ish eyes.
 I just feel like she could've gone to the next level as a brunette, not a blonde.
 The blonde isn't nearly as gorgeous with her skin tone—it washes her out.

 Busy looks a bit angry here, or maybe she's just hangry.
 But I'm kind of into her makeup look, in that I like the sharp contrast between the thick, graphic black liner and her pale skin and blonde hair.
 I would've definitely skipped the heavy false lashes, though (along with the necklace).

 Beth Behrs is looking really Barbie doll-ish in this pic.
 Somebody get me up to speed: is this normal for her?
-I feel like something may be going on in the lip area, and wow—all those lashes need to go, ASAP.
+Those lashes need to go.
 She has great, full brows, so I'd love for those to be the statement along with a subtler lash look.
-Her hair looks delightfully voluminous.
+I actually do like the voluminous updo.

 Had to pan back for this one so you can take in the glory of Solange's hair.
 How amazing is this?!
 Love, love, love it.
 Her and Bey have amazing arched brows, and I appreciate how Solange let them be the eye statement, while the matte hot pink lips balance them out.
 Super-gorgeous.

 Coco is really into this type of eyeliner lately; it's the same flicking shape that we saw at Cannes, except she thankfully toned down the burgundy shadow.
 It works, I guess, with the vampy dark lips.
 Just wondering why she felt the need to add the hat.
 There's enough going on with the makeup (and slicked-back hair) that they could've stood alone quite beautifully.